MicrosoftDocs/msteams-docs/msteams-platform/tabs/how-to/app-caching.md

 ## Known issues

-* App caching is not supported in the new Teams client
+* App caching is not supported in the new Teams client [Introducing the new Microsoft Teams client](https://learn.microsoft.com/en-us/microsoftteams/platform/resources/teams-updates#known-issues)

 ## Troubleshooting